-- 4. Uncooled turbine blades, vanes or "tip-shrouds", designed to operate at a 'gas path temperature' of 1,373 K (1,100° C) or more; - 5.
-Cooled turbine blades, vanes, "tip-shrouds" other than those described in 1-9.E.3.a.1., designed to operate at a 'gas path temperature' of 1,693 K (1,420° C) or more;
+- 4. Uncooled turbine blades, vanes or "tip-shrouds", designed to operate at a 'gas path temperature' of 1,373 K (1,100° C) or more; - Cooled turbine blades, vanes, "tip-shrouds" other than those described in 1-9.E.3.a.1., designed to operate at a 'gas path temperature' of 1,693 K (1,420° C) or more;

-- 1. 'Gas path temperature' is the bulk average gas path total (stagnation) temperature at the leading edge plane of the turbine component when the engine is running in a 'steady state mode' of operation at the certificated or specified maximum continuous operating temperature. - 2.
-The term 'steady state mode' defines engine operation conditions, where the engine parameters, such as thrust/power, rpm and others, have no appreciable fluctuations, when the ambient air temperature and pressure at the engine inlet are constant. - 6.
-Airfoil-to-disk blade combinations using solid state joining; - 7.
-Gas turbine engine components using "diffusion bonding" "technology" specified by 1-2.E.3.b.; - 8.
+'Gas path temperature' is the bulk average gas path total (stagnation) temperature at the leading edge plane of the turbine component when the engine is running in a "steady state mode" of operation at the certificated or specified maximum continuous operating temperature.

+- 6. Airfoil-to-disk blade combinations using solid state joining; - 7.
+Not used since 2018 - 8.
 'Damage tolerant' gas turbine engine rotor components using powder metallurgy materials specified by 1-1.C.2.b.; or